 Tailor-made solutions may seem like a good idea at the moment, but they can often lead to more problems down the road.
 If you try to please every client by doing things their way, you will quickly become overwhelmed and stressed out.
 Instead, try to stick to your guns and predefined processes as much as possible.
 This way, bad clients will not have a room in your business.

 Adjust everybody into one funnel

 Every client is different, but that doesn’t mean you have to treat them differently.
-By adjusting everybody into one funnel, you can make your life easier and avoid difficult situations with bad clients.
+Adjusting everybody into one funnel makes your life easier and avoids difficult situations with bad clients.
 This means having the same processes and expectations for all clients, regardless of their individual needs.

 When working with difficult clients, it is important to set boundaries.
 This means establishing what you are and are not willing to do.
 By setting boundaries, you can avoid taking on too much work or getting into a situation where you are not comfortable.
 Set boundaries on your pricing structure and if someone wants special treatment and you deem it unnecessary, cut the cord.
 There are many good clients out there and the client can find other service providers.